FAQs: Admitted Students

 If your financial aid application was incomplete at the time of admission, you can still complete it and receive a financial aid evaluation.
 Please submit the missing items at your earliest convenience.
 If you have any questions regarding any of the missing materials please contact our office.

 Your financial aid award is separate from your bill.
 The financial aid budget includes billed items (such as tuition & fees, housing and meal plan) and unbilled items (such as books, and personal expenses), which will not appear on the bill.
-Your Estimated Family Contribution (Parent Contribution plus Student Contribution) will not match your bill dollar for dollar.
+Your Expected Family Contribution (Parent Contribution plus Student Contribution) will not match your bill dollar for dollar.

 Additional information about the E-Billing process is sent students during the summer.
 The Fall semester E-Bill will be sent to students and authorized payers in mid-August and is due in early September.